RF over glass DOCSIS via optical fiber

 Efficient costs

-is considerably lower than the already established and standardized
+nodes is considerably lower than the already established and

 Always-on option

-BKtel's RFoG fiber node XON45.BFN offers the possibility to switch
+BKtel's RFoG fiber node XON65.BFN offers the possibility to

-to the "always-on" operation mode whenever an increased demand
+switch to the "always-on" operation mode whenever an increased

-of bandwidth occurs at a certain location.
-The node can be used
+demand of bandwidth occurs at a certain location.
+The node can

 reconfiguration or exchange of the fiber node is required.